costela/hcloud-ip-floater/README.md

 It watches for changes to kubernetes `LoadBalancer` services, chooses one of the nodes where its pods are scheduled and attaches its assigned floating IP to the selected node.

-The service IP assignment is left to a separate controller, like [MetalLB](https://metallb.universe.tf/).
+The service IP assignment is left to a separate component, like [MetalLB](https://metallb.universe.tf/).

 ## Installation

-The controller can be installed to a cluster using [kustomize](https://kustomize.io/).
+The controller can be installed to a cluster using e.g. [kustomize](https://kustomize.io/).
 Simply `kubectl apply -k` the following `kustomization.yaml`:

 ```yaml